 Putting the Student Loan Problem in Perspective

-In total, 44 million Americans owe about $1.6 trillion in student debt.
-About 70 percent of college grads have student debt when they graduate, with the average student having about $37,000 in loans.
+In total, almost 45 million Americans owe about $1.7 trillion in student debt.
+About 70 percent of college grads have student debt when they graduate; the average debt among all graduates now pushes $37,000.

 These statistics look really scary, but the story is more complicated than “everyone’s crippled by their undergraduate student debt.”
 For example, student loan statistics are skewed by the small percentage of borrowers who owe over $100,000 and the fact that nearly half of all student loan debt is graduate student debt.

 That being said, you should not take out loans until all other options are exhausted.
 Why borrow money for college when you can get other people to pay for it?

 There are so many other strategies you can employ before taking on debt!

 Strategies to Minimize Student Loans

 1. Learn how the financial aid system works.
 Then, determine whether you can maximize need-based aid.

 The federal government plugs in the info you submit on the FAFSA into a formula called The Federal Methodology which heavily focuses on income.
 This calculation spits out your EFC, or Expected Family Contribution.
 The EFC is often pointed at as the number your family will pay for college.
 This is inaccurate.
 Rather, this number is used by the federal and state governments as well as colleges to determine your eligibility for need-based aid.

 Don’t know what your EFC is?
 Use our EFC calculator!